deathworlders/online/content/books/deathworlders/chapter-23-back-down-earth.md

 Ayma made a squeaking noise of delight and relief and sank onto the bench beside Myun, ears swivelling like robots in an assembly line as she tried to settle on a reaction.
 "Where is she?!
 Can we see her?"

 "I don't know yet."
 Regaari told her.
-“I only just got the message.
+"I only just got the message.
 She's back on Earth.
-It sounds like she got into more trouble.”
+It sounds like she got into more trouble."

 Ayma nodded.
 "That would be Shoo." she agreed, then stood up again.
-“So we're going to Earth.”
+"So we're going to Earth."

 Both Regaari and Myun's ears flattened.
 "You're… you *can't* be serious."
 Myun squeaked.

 "I have waited nearly ten years to finally see her again and… *'kick her ass'* for running away."
 Ayma proclaimed.
-“I am *not* letting a little thing like a class twelve deathworld get in my way.”
+"I am *not* letting a little thing like a class twelve deathworld get in my way."

 She turned to Regaari.
 "Besides, didn't you say that the humans wanted to give you some kind of an award?"

 "Well… yes, but nobody ever mentioned actually *going to Earth*."
 Regaari replied.
-“The pollens in the air on that planet would kill us!”
+"The pollens in the air on that planet would kill us!"

 "We can wear breathing masks."